newworldhost/mentalhealth/README.md

 - HTML and CSS code pass W3C and Jigsaw validators with no issues.

 ## Deployment
-- The webpage is deployed on [GitHub Pages/Netlify] ADD GITHUB PAGES JJ.
+- The webpage is deployed on [GitHub Pages](https://newworldhost.github.io/mentalhealth)mentalhealth/).
 - The development version matches the deployed version with no discrepancies.

 ## Version Control